oleg-nenashev/oleg-nenashev/consulting/README.md

 Pro-bono consulting for nonprofits and foundations is possible, too.

-If you are from an open source community or a non-profit organization and looking for help or advice, I am available to do pro-bono consulting, subject to availabiltiy.
+If you are from an open source community or a non-profit organization and looking for help or advice, I am available to do pro bono consulting, subject to availability.
 Feel free to [reach out](../contacts.md)!
 Company and client non-competition agreements may apply.